- Main purpose of SLRUs

 Another type of problem in the buttondown post2 is the quadratic growth of MultiXacts.

-Let’s wrap up this post with some takeaways.
 If operating a high scale Postgres instance when it comes to SLRUs, what’s worth knowing about?

 - Know about the SLRU system in general, how to monitor it, and don’t forget about extensions